Josh-Uvi/newsapi-client/README.md

 # NewsAPI Client

-> [!NOTE]
-> This README.md provides a clear overview of the package, installation steps, and usage instructions.

 NewsAPI Client is a TypeScript-based client for interacting with the NewsAPI service.
 It simplifies fetching news articles, top headlines, and news sources while handling API errors gracefully.

 ### Features